Lensed or not lensed: Determining lensing magnifications for binary neutron star mergers from a single detection: Introduction

 Between 2015 and 2017, Advanced LIGO~\cite{AdvLIGO2015} and Advanced Virgo~\cite{Acernese_2014} conducted their first two observation runs (O1 and O2) detecting several binary black hole (BBH) mergers and one binary neutron star (BNS) merger~\cite{PhysRevX.9.031040}.
 The third observation run (O3) is currently on-going and numerous candidate gravitational transients have been observed~\cite{GCN,graceDB}.
 Future observing runs will see upgrades to the Advanced LIGO detectors and the Advanced Virgo detector, and, in addition, the Japanese observatory KAGRA~\cite{Somiya_2012,PhysRevD.88.043007,10.1093/ptep/ptx180} is expected to join the network in 2020~\cite{collaboration2013prospects}.

 When gravitational waves (GWs) travel near a galaxy or a galaxy cluster, their trajectories are curved, resulting in strong gravitational lensing~\cite{ohanian1974focusing,bliokh1975diffraction,bontz1981diffraction,thorne1983theory,deguchi1986diffraction,nakamura1998gravitational,Takahashi_2003,2019RPPh...82l6901O}.
 The lensing magnifies the amplitude of the waves without changing their frequency evolution~\cite{PhysRevLett.77.2875,PhysRevD.95.044011}.
 In the case of strong lensing by galaxies, it is possible to produce multiple ``images'', which would arrive to us with relative time-delays between minutes and weeks\footnote{Let us note gravitational lensing by galaxy clusters could produce time-delays as large as months to years~\cite{Smith:2017mqu,smith2018strong}.
-However, we do not consider this scenario here, as lensing by galaxy cluster is considered to be less likely (see, e.g.,~\cite{smith2018strong,2019RPPh...82l6901O}). }~\cite{2011MNRAS.415.2773S,Haris:2018vmn}.
-Based on predictions on the number of expected GW sources, and the distribution of lenses in the Universe, Refs.~\cite{PhysRevD.97.023012,Li_2018,2018MNRAS.480.3842O} suggest that lensed gravitational-waves may be detected in the coming years, as the LIGO/Virgo detectors reach their design sensitivities.\footnote{Specifically, Refs.~\cite{PhysRevD.97.023012,Li_2018,2018MNRAS.480.3842O} arrive at $\sim 0.1 - 10 \, \rm yr^{-1}$ observable lensed events per year.} The number of detectable events could reach hundreds in the Einstein Telescope~\cite{2014JCAP...10..080B,2014JCAP...10..080B,2015JCAP...12..006D}.
+However, we do not consider this scenario here. }~\cite{2011MNRAS.415.2773S,Haris:2018vmn}.
+Based on predictions on the number of expected GW sources, and the distribution of lenses in the Universe, Refs.~\cite{PhysRevD.97.023012,Li_2018,2018MNRAS.480.3842O} suggest that lensed gravitational-waves may be detected in the coming years, as the LIGO/Virgo detectors reach their design sensitivities.\footnote{Specifically, Refs.~\cite{PhysRevD.97.023012,Li_2018,2018MNRAS.480.3842O} arrive at $\sim 0.1 - 10 \, \rm yr^{-1}$ observable lensed events per year.} The number of detectable events could reach hundreds in the Einstein Telescope~\cite{2014JCAP...10..080B,2015JCAP...12..006D}.
 Lensed GWs present several potential applications in fundamental physics, astrophysics, and cosmology~\cite{2011MNRAS.415.2773S,PhysRevD.98.083005,PhysRevD.86.022004,PhysRevLett.118.091101,PhysRevD.95.063512,PhysRevLett.118.091102,2018EPJC...78..692Y,2019arXiv190808950M}.

 A number of possibilities to identify a lensed GW signal have been proposed.
 One can look for signatures of multiple images or microlensing within GW data~\cite{Haris:2018vmn, PhysRevD.98.083005, PhysRevD.98.103022, 2018PhRvD..98j4029D, 2019arXiv190406020L, 2019arXiv191205389M,PhysRevD.101.024039}.
 Alternatively, one could search for a population of apparently high-mass binary events produced by lensing magnification~\cite{PhysRevD.95.044011,broadhurst2018reinterpreting,2018MNRAS.480.3842O}.
 The first combined search for all these signatures was performed recently on the O1/O2 data~\cite{Hannuksela_2019}.